Latest Flare (FLR) News Update

 TLDR

-1. Governance Proposals (Q1 2026) – Protocol revenue integration to offset FLR issuance.
+1. Governance Proposals for Sustainability (Q1 2026) – Exploring protocol revenue usage to support network health and offset issuance.

 Deep Dive